hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1782

 It is Allah Who has created the heavens and earth and sent down rain from the sky, producing therewith fruits as provision for you.
-He has made the ships for your service to sail in the sea by His command, and has made for you the rivers.
+He has made the ships for your service to sail through the sea by His command, and has made for you the rivers.

 # 1783